Sufficient Control of Complex Networks: Sufficient Controllability of Directed Networks

-To solve the path cover problem formulated in Eq. (\ref{eq.maxpathcover}), we propose a ``Minimum Cost Flow based Path-cover" (MCFP) algorithm.

-The main idea of the MCFP algorithm is to first transfer a network $D$ into an $s-t$ flow network $D'$, and then obtain the edge set according to the flow paths by applying a minimum cost flow algorithm on $D'$.
-Finally the control paths and {cycles} can be allocated.
-The MCFP algorithm is presented in Algorithm 1.
+According to Theorem \ref{theorem_sufficient_controllability}, we propose a ``Minimum-Cost Flow based Path-cover" (MCFP) algorithm to solve the path cover problem formulated in (\ref{eq.maxpathcover}).
+The main idea of the MCFP algorithm is to first transfer a network $D(V_{\text{A}}, E_{\text{A}})$ into a flow network $D(V', E', u, c, s)$, and then obtain the edge set according to the flow paths by applying a minimum-cost flow algorithm on $D(V', E', u, c, s)$.
+Finally, the control paths and cycles can be allocated.
+The MCFP algorithm is presented in Algorithm \ref{alg:MCFP Algorithm}.

-Line 1 of the MCFP algorithm is for the initialization.
-Line 2 is to artificially transfer a given network into an $s-t$ flow network $D'(V', E', u, c, supply)$ by the following procedures (i) to (iii) as illustrated in Fig. \ref{Fig.main}.